Ready to find the perfect college degree?

 New York: $120,470

 Some nonmetropolitan areas also rank high for top-paying locations.
-In fact, BLS reports that the top-paying nonmetropolitan areas are Eastern Ohio, Northeastern Wisconsin, Northern Florida, South-Central Wisconsin, and areas of Kansas.
+In fact, BLS reports that the top-paying nonmetropolitan areas are:

-Of note, all data collected from the Bureau of Labor Statistics (BLS) regarding earnings and geographic locations was last updated March 31, 2021.
+Of note, all data collected from the BLS regarding earnings and geographic locations was last updated March 31, 2021.

 Radiation Therapist Job Outlook

 Radiation therapy is a fulfilling job in many ways.
-These highly-skilled healthcare professionals help patients combat very serious diseases, and their work often saves or extends lives.
+These highly-skilled healthcare professionals help patients combat very serious diseases.
+Their work often saves or extends lives.
 From a career perspective, radiation therapists enjoy both a good salary and rapid growth in job opportunities.

-According to the Bureau of Labor Statistics (BLS), employment of radiation therapists is expected to grow seven percent over the next eight years.
+According to the BLS, employment of radiation therapists is expected to grow seven percent over the next eight years.
 This growth is faster than the average for all occupations.
 But even with the growth, competition for jobs remains.
-Candidates for radiation therapist jobs should expect some level of competition for most positions.
+Candidates for radiation therapist jobs should expect competition for most positions.
 Recent graduates with prior work experience in healthcare positions and with more education, such as graduate degrees and health certifications, should see the best job prospects.
 Having a relevant bachelor’s degree can also help set you apart from the competition.

 The favorable job outlook and increased demand for radiation therapists should stem from an aging population.
-As baby-boomers live longer lives, the incidences for disease, such as cancer, continues to increase.
+As baby-boomers live longer lives, the incidences for disease, such as cancer, continue to increase.
 Also, as advancements in technology and research increase the detection of cancer, there should be an increased demand for radiation therapists.
-As of 2019, there were approximately 18,500 radiation therapist jobs reported by BLS.
+As of 2019, there were about 18,500 radiation therapist jobs reported by BLS.
 However, 19,900 jobs are projected for 2029.
-As more treatment techniques are developed, the demand for radiation therapists will increase, and with a promising job outlook, now is an ideal time to pursue a degree in radiation therapy.
+As more treatment techniques are developed, the demand for radiation therapists will increase.
+With a promising job outlook, now is an ideal time to pursue a degree in radiation therapy.

 Final Thoughts on the Best Degree Path to Becoming a Radiation Therapist